Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Extensions and Application Scenarios

 \section{Extensions and Application Scenarios}

-In this section, we demonstrate the versatility of the proposed optimization framework.
+Having established a general KLD optimization framework, we now demonstrate its versatility through two representative applications.
+These applications illustrate that once the Gaussian KLD is rendered tractable, the same FP/MM machinery applies without modification to problems in which KLD appears as part of the objective.
 We first show that the proposed FP-KLD can be seamlessly extended to the joint waveform design in ISAC systems.
 Subsequently, we apply the framework to a multiple random access scenario to maximize activity detection reliability.